quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part18_8.4_ODE_Algorit.md

 ---

 #### Separation from Oscillatory Motion
-For the anharmonic oscillator with \( E = k / (6\alpha^2) \), the motion will separate into translational behavior as it approaches a separatrix.
+For the anharmonic oscillator with $E = k / (6\alpha^2)$, the motion will separate into translational behavior as it approaches a separatrix.
 The separatrix is where the motion takes an infinite time to oscillate.
 :p Verify that for the anharmonic oscillator, the motion separates from oscillatory to translational.
 ??x
 This can be verified by observing the long-term behavior of the system's energy and position.
-As \( E \) approaches \( k / (6\alpha^2) \), the potential barrier becomes so steep that the particle cannot return to its original position but instead moves in a straight line.
+As $E $ approaches$k / (6\alpha^2)$, the potential barrier becomes so steep that the particle cannot return to its original position but instead moves in a straight line.

 Pseudocode:
 ```java